ahmad-techie/ahmad-techie/README.md

 ## About Me
-I am a passionate Java Developer and QA Automation Engineer with a keen interest in technology.
+I am a passionate API Developer and QA Automation Tester with a keen interest in technology.
 As a dedicated professional, I thrive on solving complex problems through code and ensuring the quality of software through effective testing.

 ## My Expertise
 - **Java Programming:** Proficient in crafting robust and scalable solutions using Java.